Subject: Cracking/Breaking Cranks

 The two most common failures are the pedal eye and the junction of the trailing spider leg and the right crank.
-The trailing spider leg adjacent to the crank generally has a thin web that connects it to the more rigid shaft of the crank, while the three preceding legs are more flexible, stress is concentrated at this web.
-These cracks are relatively benign because they are easily seen and rarely progress to failure.
+The trailing spider leg adjacent to the crank generally has a thin web that connects it to the more rigid shaft of the crank.
+Stress is concentrated at this web, while the three preceding legs are more flexible.
+Spider-leg cracks are relatively benign because they are easily seen and rarely progress to failure.

-Removing a pedal, ridden for a longer time, reveals erosion in the crank face having tiny cracks radiating from its circumference.
+Removing a pedal ridden for a longer time reveals erosion in the crank face, with tiny cracks radiating from its circumference.
 In time, some of these cracks propagate into the crank and cause the end of the pedal eye to break off, releasing the pedal, usually at the worst possible moment, that of high stress of a rider pedaling in the standing position.
 Such failures generally cause the standing rider to fall to the side of failure because that foot is suddenly standing on the road at speed.

 A solution to this problem is to use a tapered face (~90 degree countersink) similar to the face of an automotive wheel nut in place of the flat face at the end of the pedal thread.
 This design has been tested in prototype with a rider who previously had more than two dozen such crank failures and has subsequently not had any for five years on the same cranks.
 Not only does it suppress fretting motion that causes failures, but it makes the left hand thread unnecessary, a bonus for manufacturing while secondarily giving one to tandem riders who generally have difficulty finding cranks with threads opposite to convention.

 More Articles by Jobst Brandt

 Last Updated: by John Allen